 Mhahinga Gorilla National Park is one of the best places to see the endangered mountain gorilla species.
 The park is also part of the Virunga Conservation Area and is a dense rainforest and landscape of inactive volcanoes that imbue the area with a mystique.

 Nyika Plateau National Park is Malawi’s largest park.
 It is also one of the most unusual in Africa with a plateau divided by many rivers that feed into Lake Malawi through the waterfalls off the eastern edge of the mountains.
 With its eastern border forming the wall of the Great Rift Valley, Nyika Plateau National Park is perfect for trekking, hiking and mountain biking.
 The park also has a large number of leopards, antelopes and zebras.

-The Maaisai Mara National Reserve& Serengeti National Park – Kenya & Tanzania
+The Maasai Mara National Reserve& Serengeti National Park – Kenya & Tanzania

-The link between Maaisai Mara, Kenya’s nature wonderland and Tanzania’s Serengeti National Park, make both parks the vital and popular safari destinations famous for the wildebeest, antelope and zebra migration involving more than two million animals.
-Beginning in Serengeti in Tanzania and ending in Maaisai Mara in Kenya, the annual migration is however unpredictable as it is dependent on climate and rainfall.
+The link between Maasai Mara, Kenya’s nature wonderland and Tanzania’s Serengeti National Park, make both parks the vital and popular safari destinations famous for the wildebeest, antelope and zebra migration involving more than two million animals.
+Beginning in Serengeti in Tanzania and ending in Maasai Mara in Kenya, the annual migration is, however, unpredictable as it is dependent on climate and rainfall.
 The peak period to view is between July and September when the animals gather together to cross the river into Kenya.
 The parks are also popular as habitats for the “Big Five”, as well as flamboyant native cultures.
 Hot-air balloons also offer adventurers a unique safari experience.

 Djenne – Mali